zorrolab/ftp-push/README.md

 # ftp-push
-Node.js module, ftp script with tiny dependencies, use system ftp command, support active mode & passive mode
+Node.js module, a ftp script with tiny dependencies.
+It use system ftp command, and supports active mode & passive mode

 ## Installation